ITenthusiasm/custom-elements/src/Combobox/docs/guides/styling-the-combobox.md

 3. This approach makes it easier to guarantee that accessibility requirements are met.
 4. It gives greater flexibility to developers.
 (It's easier to override styles than it is to override internal class component methods.)

-To prove this point, consider the fact that the specification for accessible web applications states that a [`listbox`](https://www.w3.org/TR/wai-aria-1.2/#listbox) (in our case, the `ComboboxListbox`) should only be displayed when the associated [`combobox`](https://www.w3.org/TR/wai-aria-1.2/#combobox) (in our case, the `ComboboxField`) has set its [`aria-expanded`](https://www.w3.org/TR/wai-aria-1.2/#aria-expanded) attribute to the string `"true"`.
+To demonstrate the benefits of this approach, consider the fact that the specification for accessible web applications states that a [`listbox`](https://www.w3.org/TR/wai-aria-1.2/#listbox) (in our case, the `ComboboxListbox`) should only be displayed when the associated [`combobox`](https://www.w3.org/TR/wai-aria-1.2/#combobox) (in our case, the `ComboboxField`) has set its [`aria-expanded`](https://www.w3.org/TR/wai-aria-1.2/#aria-expanded) attribute to the string `"true"`.

 If you're using JavaScript to implement this logic, then you'll have to remember to toggle the visibility of the `listbox` in _every_ place where the `combobox` becomes expanded _or_ collapsed.
 You could technically simplify this effort by using an attribute-based [`MutationObserver`](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).
-But it's much simpler to implement this logic in CSS:
+But it's much simpler to implement this logic in CSS instead:

 ```css
 [role="listbox"] {